A Cigale module tailored (not only) for Low-Luminosity AGN: Data and Fitting

 \section{Data and Fitting}

 This section describes the two samples used to evaluate the new CIGALE module presented in this work.
-The primary sample discussed in \cref{subsec:3.1} comprises 52 local galaxies classified as Seyferts and LINERs.
+The primary sample discussed in \cref{subsec:3.1} comprises 50 local galaxies classified as Seyferts and LINERs.
 This sample will assess the LLAGN properties and validate the module's performance in the low luminosity regime.
-A subset of the primary sample, with independent bolometric luminosities, will be used to test the module's specific validity in this regime.
 As a secondary sample (\cref{subsec:3.2}), we use the COSMOS and SDSS QSO samples employed in previous CIGALE studies.
-These sources will be used to confirm the validity of our analysis's higher luminosity regime of the $L_\mathrm{X}$--$L_\mathrm{12\mu m}$ relation, a key underlying assumption.
+These sources will be used to confirm the validity of our $L_\mathrm{X}$--$L_\mathrm{12\mu m}$ implementation in the mid-luminosity regime.
 Finally, \cref{subsec:3.3} discusses the fitting methodology and goodness of the fit.